jordigoyanes/eosfinder/README.md

 # eosfinder

-> Simple EOS Block explorer
+> Simple EOS Block explorer, this is WIP

 ## Build Setup